0xmzn/OSC22-Linux-Workshop/session-4/README.md

 ![first script](../imgs/nano-script.png)

 After saving this file, we now have our first shell script.
-To excute it, we first need to make it excutable.
+To execute it, we first need to make it executable.
 To do so, use the `chmod` command:

 `$ chmod +x first-script.sh`

-Now our script is excutable.
+Now our script is executable.
 To run it, prepend its name with `./` and press enter:

 `$ ./first-script.sh`

 ![first script running](../imgs/hello-script.png)

-### Let's break the everythin down
+### Let's break the everything down

 #### The script